Sawangg/homelab/README.md

 - Fully managed by `FluxCD`, adhering to GitOps principles
 - Supports any Git provider, simply change the repository `FluxCD` watches
 - Uses `External Secrets Operator` to manage secrets remotely & securely from a list of providers
-- Cilium for the full network stack
+- `Cilium` for the full network stack
   - Replace `Flannel` as the default CNI
-  - Replace default `kube-proxy`
+  - Replace `kube-proxy` as the default proxy
-  - Used as default load balancer
+  - Used as the default load balancer
-  - Supports new gateway API instead of Ingress
-- Traefik as the reverse proxy
+  - Using the Gateway API
-- Cert-manager for automatic SSL certificates
+- `Cert-manager` for automatic SSL certificates
-- External-DNS to manage automatically my DNS records
+- `External-DNS` to manage automatically my DNS records
-- Renovate
-- Rook/Ceph
+- `Renovate` to automatically inform of new updates
+- `Rook + Ceph` for distributed storage across the cluster

 Here is a list of deployed apps: